 Add the flour mixture to the butter, sugar and egg mixture and stir until well combined.

 Using a 1-inch cookie scoop or Tablespoon form the dough into 1-inch balls.
+If your kitchen is warm and the dough is super soft, refrigerate the dough for about 45 minutes to an hour.

-Place on ungreased cookie sheet about 2-inches apart.
+Place on an ungreased cookie sheet about 2-inches apart.
 My favorite hack is to line the cookie sheet with parchment paper.
 You can re-use the same paper for multiple bakes and the clean up is a breeze!

 Bake for 8-10 minutes.
 Cookies will puff up then flatten out.